openshift-homeroom/lab-workshop-content/workshop/content/exercises/08-page-navigation.md

 ---
 ```

 To refer to a page in a parent directory, use `..`.
-For example, the `exercises/10-presenter-slides.md` page contained:
+For example, the `exercises/14-deploy-workshops.md` page contained:

 ```
 ---
-Title: Presenter Slides
+Title: Deploy Workshops
-PrevPage: 09-index-ordering
+PrevPage: 13-share-workshops
 NextPage: ../finish
 ---
 ```